Washington Yotto Ochieng

 Washington Yotto Ochieng is a Kenyan-born British academic who is Head of the Department of Civil and Environmental Engineering at Imperial College London.
-Previously, he was Head of the Centre for Transport Studies and Co-Director of the Institute for Security Science and Technology(ISST) together with Deeph Chana.
+Previously, he was head of the Centre for Transport Studies and co-director of the Institute for Security Science and Technology (ISST) together with Deeph Chana.
 Ochieng is the interim Director of ISST.
 He also serves as Director of the Engineering Geomatics Group and Chair of Positioning and Navigation Systems.
 In 2024, Ochieng became the President of the Royal Institute of Navigation.

 Early life and education

 He is the son of Michael Yotto Amoko and Grace Akumu Yotto (née Radigo).
-He earned his BSc (First Class) in Engineering from the University of Nairobi in 1988, before moving to the United Kingdom where he studied for an MSc (distinction) at the University of Nottingham.
-He went on to a study for a PhD in Differential GPS (DGPS) and fiducial network design.
+He earned his BSc (First Class) degree in Engineering from the University of Nairobi in 1988, before moving to the United Kingdom, where he studied for an MSc (distinction) at the University of Nottingham.
+He went on to study for a PhD in Differential GPS (DGPS) and fiducial network design.

 Personal life

 In 1997, Washington Ochieng married microbiologist and science teacher, Abosede Ochieng (née Salako).
-They have two children.
+They have two children, Grace and Michael.
+They have resided in Reading since 1999.